HadiMed/reverse_ctf_/Alienware(CHTB)/README.md

 so its an encryptor , the purpose is to decrypt the pdf encrypted with this program <br/>
 # Reversing
-diving into the executable , first its using a  <b>TLSCallback </b> (old anti debugging technique ) to execute the code before the entry point , it will try to load a ressource named (BIN ) from the ressource section and decrypt it with some shifting operations : <br/><br/>
+diving into the executable , first its using a  <b>TLSCallback </b> (old anti debugging technique ) to execute the code before the entry point , it will try to load a ressource named (BIN ) from the ressource section and unpack it with some shifting operations : <br/><br/>
 ```assembly
                mov     [r11+8], rbx
                 lea     r8, Type ; "BIN"